mbaze/bzpack/README.md

 Here’s a list of supported command-line options (not including compression format identifiers `-lzm`, `-ef8`, `-bx0`, and `-bx2`):

-* `-r` - Compress in reverse direction.
-In practice, this option helps reduce the decoder size.
+* `-r`: Compress in reverse direction.
+This option helps reduce the decoder size.
-* `-e` - Add an end-of-stream marker.
+* `-e`: Add an end-of-stream marker.
 Useful for general-purpose decompression, but often unnecessary for minimalist programs.
-* `-o` - Extend the offset range by 1.
-Supported by some formats; can produce a slightly shorter stream at the cost of a larger decoder.
+* `-o`: Extend the offset range by 1.
+Supported by some formats; can produce a shorter stream at the cost of a larger decoder.
-* `-l` - Extend the block length by 1.
-Supported by some formats; similarly, can result in a shorter stream, but requires a larger decoder.
+* `-l`: Extend the block length by 1.
+Supported by some formats; can shorten the stream, but requires a larger decoder.
+* `-n`: Produce natural stream without stream-level optimizations (some formats use bitwise inversion to optimize decoding on the Z80).

 ## Compression Format Structure